 Mobility

-The current design accommodates the demands of the various modes, but it falls well short of its potential.
-Transit service moves slowly through the corridor; there are points of significant conflict between bicycles and vehicles; large volumes of fast-moving traffic crossing Market Street create barriers for pedestrians; and the odd angles of intersections on the north side result in unusually long and awkward places for people to cross.
-The City believes more can and should be done to dramatically improve the efficiency, comfort and ease of Transit First modes through the corridor.
+The existing design accommodates the demands of the various modes, but it falls short of its potential.
+There are points of significant conflict between bicycles and vehicles; large volumes of fast-moving traffic crossing Market Street create barriers for pedestrians; and the odd angles of intersections on the north side result in unusually long and awkward places for people to cross.
+In January 2020, the City restricted private vehicles from driving along Market Street.
+The city believes more can and should be done to make travelling through the corridor more efficient, safe and comfortable.

 Overarching Mobility Goal for Market Street: